An Attention-Enhanced {\Phi}-OTDR Event Recognition Framework for Edge-Based Distributed Acoustic Sensing: Introduction

 \section{Introduction}

-Phase-sensitive optical time-domain reflectometry ($\Phi$-OTDR), a core technology underpinning most distributed acoustic sensing (DAS) systems, operates by analyzing the phase variations of Rayleigh backscattered light within optical fibers, enabling highly sensitive detection and precise localization of vibrations \cite{wang2020recent}.
-Its inherent advantages, including extensive monitoring reach, high sensitivity, and the ability to repurpose existing telecommunication fiber cables as sensing media \cite{ip2022distributed}, make it a cost-effective solution for large-scale real-time monitoring.
-As a result, $\Phi$-OTDR has been widely applied in diverse domains such as railway safety monitoring \cite{li2020fiber}, structural health monitoring of buildings \cite{hubbard2021dynamic}, trajectory tracking \cite{he2019method}, and seismic detection \cite{landro2022sensing, lior2023magnitude}.
-With the rapid development of Internet of Things (IoT) infrastructures, $\Phi$-OTDR-based DAS systems are increasingly recognized as an enabler for IoT-enabled applications, including smart city surveillance, industrial pipeline monitoring, and critical infrastructure protection.
+Phase-sensitive optical time-domain reflectometry ($\Phi$-OTDR), a core technology underpinning most distributed acoustic sensing (DAS) systems, operates by analyzing the phase variations of Rayleigh backscattered light within optical fibers, enabling highly sensitive detection and precise localization of vibrations \cite{wang2020recent}. $\Phi$-OTDR's inherent advantages, including extensive monitoring reach, high sensitivity, and the ability to repurpose existing telecommunication fiber cables as sensing media \cite{ip2022distributed}, make it a cost-effective solution for large-scale real-time monitoring.
+With the rapid development of Internet of Things (IoT) infrastructures \cite{ahmed2024toward,alnumay2024past,shafique2020internet,chataut2023unleashing,nizetic2020internet,khanna2020internet}, $\Phi$-OTDR-based DAS systems are increasingly recognized as an enabler for IoT-enabled applications requiring efficient processing at the edge, such as smart city surveillance, industrial pipeline monitoring, and critical infrastructure protection.

 Despite the maturity of $\Phi$-OTDR hardware, robust and reliable event recognition remains a major bottleneck to broader deployment in IoT scenarios.
+This is particularly true for $\Phi$-OTDR hardware, where event recognition in complex environments is a significant challenge.
 In practice, it is difficult to distinguish genuine threats from benign environmental disturbances or normal human activities, often resulting in high false alarm rates \cite{kandamali2022machine}.
-These challenges are exacerbated in IoT environments, where massive sensing data streams must be processed under constraints of limited bandwidth, computing resources, and latency budgets at the edge.
+These challenges are exacerbated in IoT environments.
+Here, massive sensing data streams must be processed at the edge under tight constraints of limited bandwidth, computing resources, and latency budgets.
+This reality makes the development of lightweight and efficient models a critical requirement, a point emphasized by numerous recent studies\cite{guo2024ultralight,liu2025lightweight,cai2024toward,wei2023lightweight,zhao2020lightweight,farooq2022lightweight,agarwal2020lightweight,zhu2021lightweight}.
 Therefore, developing efficient and accurate event classification algorithms is crucial to unlocking the full potential of $\Phi$-OTDR in large-scale IoT sensing systems.